Austin Barnes: Los Angeles Dodgers

 On December 10, 2014, Barnes was traded to the Los Angeles Dodgers, along with Chris Hatcher, Andrew Heaney, and Enrique Hernández, in exchange for Dan Haren, Dee Gordon, Miguel Rojas and cash.
-He was assigned to the AAA Oklahoma City Dodgers.
-On May 23, 2015, he was called up to the Major Leagues for the first time when Yasmani Grandal went on the 7-day DL with a concussion.
+He was assigned to the Triple-A Oklahoma City Dodgers.
+On May 23, 2015, he was called up to the Major Leagues for the first time when Yasmani Grandal went on the 7-day disabled list with a concussion.

 Barnes made his MLB debut as the starting catcher for the Dodgers on May 24, 2015, originally wearing number 65.
 He had one hit in three at-bats in his debut, with his first MLB hit being a single to center field off of Dale Thayer of the San Diego Padres.
 He returned to Oklahoma City after his short time on the Dodgers roster and was named as a starter on the Pacific Coast League team for the mid-season Triple-A All-Star game.
 He was also named to the post-season PCL all-star team and Baseball America's Triple-A All-Star team.
 He rejoined the Dodgers in September.
 He played in 20 games for the Dodgers with six hits in 29 at-bats (.207).
 In 81 games for the Oklahoma City team, he hit .315 with nine homers and 42 RBI.

 Barnes appeared in 21 games for the Dodgers in 2016, hitting .156, and 85 games for Oklahoma City, hitting .295.
 He changed his number from 65 to 28.
 He also appeared in two games in the 2016 National League Division Series against the Washington Nationals, with one pinch hit appearance and one pinch run appearance.